Achyut-sudo/FrontalLobe/NueralNetwork.md

         - default value : 'sigmoid'

 - OLAF : 'Output Layer Activation Function', activation function for forward propagation to ouput layers
-    - the values for parameter 'OLAF' can be str or int as follow :
+    - the values for parameter 'OLAF' can be :
         - int : supported int values for parmeter 'HLAF' are :
             - 1 for sigmoid activation function
             - 2 for tanH activation function